-Number: 1 Can this be cou Author: john inted as pervious are Subject: Sticky Note a?
-Date: 12/3/2021 6:30:59 PM Number: 2 Author: john Subject: Sticky Note Date: 12/3/2021 6:33:43 PM
+Number: 1 Author: john Subject: Sticky Note Date: 12/3/2021 6:30:59 PM Can this be cou inted as pervious are a?

-CASE: UDP-T21002 PZB Exhibit 1 Page 95 of 130 CASE: UDP-T24007 PZB Exhibit 2 Page 96 of 170 iv.
-For Large and Small Palms, the soil volume (ft3) will be calculated by multiplying the square foot (ft2) of mature canopy diameter by the minimum depth of three feet (3') from grade, as determined by the Department.
+- iv.
+For Large and Small Palms, the soil volume (ft3) will be calculated by multiplying the square foot (ft2) of mature canopy diameter by the minimum depth of three feet (3') from grade, as determined by the Department. - d.
+All newly-planted monocot street trees shall have a minimum overall height of twelve-(12) feet. - d.

-- d.
 Minimum trees sizes for required trees shall be: - i.
 Large and Medium Trees shall have a minimum height of sixteen (16) feet at time of installation.
 Small Trees shall have a minimum height of twelve (12) feet at time of installation. - ii.
 Street trees shall have a minimum height of sixteen (16) feet at time of installation. - iii.
 Palm trees shall have a minimum clear trunk of eight (8) feet at time of installation. - e.
 A Landscaping Permit shall be required for the installation, removal, relocation, or replacement of any landscaping in the RAC.
-Prior to the issuance of a Landscape Permit, a Landscape and Tree Document Packet shall be submitted to the Department.
-Planting plans shall obtain the approval of the department.
-The necessity for f.
+Prior to the issuance of a Landscape Permit, a Landscape and Tree Document Packet shall be submitted to the Department. - Planting plans shall obtain the approval of the department.
+The necessity for installation of an irrigation system for street trees and the type and kind to be used shall be determined by the city based on tree species requirements. - f.
 The RAC requirements may be appealed by written request to the Ddepartment.
 Such appeal shall be accompanied by a plan which shows the location, size, description and species of landscape improvements proposed.
 The Ddepartment may find that the applicant is unable to observe planting requirements for reasons such as the lack of available plant material, constraints of the planting area or inconsistency with existing street trees or building design.
 At In the Ddepartment's discretion, when the appeal provides landscaping which is harmonious with adjacent landscaping and uses and is otherwise consistent with the intent and purpose of this subsection, they may approve modifications to Code requirements.